-The poem below inspired the title of my blog, "Peace, My Soul".
+The poem below inspired the original title of my blog, "Peace, My Soul".
+(The title was changed in 2015.)
 Although the poem was written, in part, in the Christmas spirit, its resonance is far more broad for me.
 And Angelou meant it to be larger than the holiday season.

 It is a celebration of our common humanity.
 That shared humanness creates an imperative to treat others as such, driven by the spirit of peace.
 Angelou writes the poem to be inclusive of every person, regardless of their metaphysical convictions.
 Her poetry first sweetly persuades then powerfully demands us to look past marginal differences and summon the peace that resides in each of us.